openaphid/openaphid.github.com/source/_posts/2012-05-02-develop-mode-of-openaphid.markdown

 3. Following the on-screen notifications and console logs to diagnose mistakes in JavaScript files.

-Hope you like the developer mode of OpenAphid.
+Hope you like the developer mode of OpenAphid-Engine.
 We'll improve it constantly to make game development easier.
 Please feel free to contact us if you have any suggestions.